 This Christmas decor idea is free and really gets me into the holiday spirit!
 If you buy a real tree every year, use any tree trimmings to decorate your home.
 If you have a fake tree, I recommend asking a local Christmas tree seller to see if you can take any of their scraps.

-If you need some more color, try out the popular dried oranges DIY.
-This project is super easy and adds a perfect, natural element to your Christmas decor.
+If you need some more color, try out this popular dried oranges DIY idea.
+This project is super easy and adds a perfect, natural element to your Christmas decorations.